 Thank you for your comments.
-For the Application submission, we will include responses we have
+For the Application submission, we will include responses we have received from the Visual Impact Assessment Survey Request package we distributed.

 The "Attachment 2 - Facility Photolog: Aerial Maps" was included in Attachment 2, please refer to PDF page 7-12 of Attachment 2.
 The "Attachment 2 - Facility Photolog" was also provided and is documented in Attachment 2 on PDF page 13-44.
 For your convenience, we have enclosed a copy of Attachment 2 in the link below.